In Pazin`s castle You can visit two museum, they are settled in 3 levels: ground floor, first floor and second floor.

 On the second floor there are, besides rooms with permanent exhibition, rooms for the periodical exhibitions.
 The permanent exhibition offers a look at the Croatian traditional clothes of the all regions of Istria and traditional clothes from city of Peroj (traditional clothes of people that came from Crmnička Nahija in Montenegro) and city of Vodnjan (Italian women traditional clothes).
 You can also see traditional cuisine with fireplace, inventory and dishes, objects of traditional farming with agricultural tools and objects connected with production of vine and oil in Istria.

-PAZIN TOWN MUSEUM - was founded in 1996, when the Cultural and Historical Collection was separated from the holdings of the Ethnographic Museum of Istria.
+PAZIN TOWN MUSEUM was founded in 1996, when the Cultural and Historical Collection was separated from the holdings of the Ethnographic Museum of Istria.
 Task of this institution is collection, preservation, presentation, professional and scientific processing and publishing of cultural, historical and artistic heritage of central Istria and gallery activity.
-The museum's permanent exhibition consists of three sections: Pazin and its Surroundings from Prehistory to the Early Middle Age, The Castle of Pazin and the Serf's Uprisings of the 15th and 16th Centuries, The Collection of Church Bells and exhibition of the life and work of Juraj (Giorgio) Dobrila.
+The museum's permanent exhibition consists of four sections: Pazin and its Surroundings from Prehistory to the Early Middle Age, The Castle of Pazin and the Serf's Uprisings of the 15th and 16th Centuries, The Collection of Church Bells and The Exhibition of the life and work of Juraj (Giorgio) Dobrila.

 The main preoccupation in ethnology, until recently, was cultural ways of past everyday rural life.
 That kind of approach is visible in the Ethnographic Museum's permanent exhibition.
 The Croatian people in Istria were more identified with simple, rustic and archaic aspects of life than, for example, the culture of Italian habitants in Istria.
 That is one of the reasons why Croatian rural culture in Istria is more represented in permanent exhibition.
 The main emphasis of the permanent exhibition is on various types of handicrafts and basic branches of rural economy.